-7.4 Reporting to Ofsted and child protection agencies (early years only)
+7.4 Reporting to Ofsted and child protection agencies

 The Headteacher or delegated person will notify Ofsted of any serious accident, illness or injury to, or death of, a pupil while in the school's care.
 This will happen as soon as is reasonably practicable, and no later than 14 days after the incident.